SAP-samples/low-code-applications/exercises/rap/exercises/ex2/README.md

 In this exercise, you will use the package `Z_ONLINESHOP_###`that you have created earlier.
 Here you will create a database table where you will define all important fields for the OnlineShop application.

-This RAP BO represents an online shop, where you can order laptops or other articles you need as an employee.
-After an article such as a laptop is ordered, a purchase requisition can be created by pressing a button in your application which will trigger an action in your RAP BO.
+This RAP BO represents an online shop, where you can order laptops or other articles you need as an employee. <!--After an article such as a laptop is ordered, a purchase requisition can be created by pressing a button in your application which will trigger an action in your RAP BO.-->

-(TODO: Check this sentence with respect to the Build exercise:)
-This could also simulate an additional approval step that can only be performed if the application is used by a manager.

-We will start our implementation by building a simple managed RAP business object and we will add the business logic to call the released RAP API in SAP S/4HANA in the second exercise of this workshop.
+We will start our implementation by building a simple managed RAP business object and we will add the business logic to call the released RAP API in SAP S/4HANA afterwards.

 You will use an ADT wizard to generate all the needed development RAP artefacts of your UI service.
 This includes the data model, projection view, service definition and service binding.
 Afterwards you will check your _OnlineShop_ application with the SAP Fiori elements preview.